-Evaluative Criteria Questions Indicators Sources Methodology considered sustainable?
-What was the level of efficiency of cooperation and collaboration arrangements?
-Which methods were successful or not and why? over project activities Sustainability: To what extent are there financial, institutional, social-economic, a nd/or environmental risks to sustaining long-tern n project results? • Is the social, legal and political environment conducive to sustainability? • Extent of supportive policies Steering Committee • • Are there early signs of activities being taken up by project partners, and plans being developed to sustain them? • Extent to which partners are considering post-project actions minutes Local partners and beneficiaries • Have partners and stakeholders successfully enhanced their capacities and do they have the required resources to make use of these capacities? • Extent to which partners and stakeholders are applying new ideas outside of the immediate project context • Does the project have a clear exit strategy or transformational strategy?
-Intent to follow-up on the project (on the part of Government and stakeholders) To what extent has the exit strategy been implemented Impact: Are there indications that the project has contributed to, or enabled J progress toward, reduced environmental stres s and/or improved ecologica l status? • What impact has the project had on policy, legal and institutional frameworks relating to uptake of renewable energy?
-Evidence of uptake of new technologies Extent to which national strategic planning supports project interventions Project reports Minutes of Steering Committee meetings • • What impacts has the project had or is it likely to have on people in the project area in terms of cost-savings, income generating opportunities, etc.? • Level of satisfaction of project interventions expressed by beneficiaries Local partners and beneficiaries • Has the project had any impact on gender equality and economic empowerment for women and other marginalized groups?
-Was it intended to? • Evidence of gender equity in project interventions such as trainings, installed PV systems and rebates. • What lessons can be learnt from the project regarding efficiency?
-Could the project have more efficiently carried out implementation (in terms of management structures and procedures, partnerships arrangements etc.)?
-Level of satisfaction in project implementation arrangements Suggestions put forward by partners for possible improvement
+Sustainability: To what extent are there financial, institutional, social-economic, and nd/or environmental risks to sustaining long-terr n project results?
+Is the social, legal and political environment conducive to sustainability?
+Extent of supportive policies Steering Committee • Are there early signs of activities being taken up by project partners, and plans being developed to sustain them?
+Extent to which partners are considering post-project actions minutes Local partners and beneficiaries Have partners and stakeholders successfully enhanced their capacities and do they have the required resources to make use of these capacities?
+Extent to which partners and stakeholders are applying new ideas outside of the immediate project context Does the project have a clear exit strategy or transformational strategy?
+Intent to follow-up on the project (on the part of Government and stakeholders) To what extent has the exit strategy been implemented Impact: Are there indications that the project has contributed to, or enabled p rogress toward, reduced environmental stres s and/or improved ecological status?
+What impact has the project had on policy, legal and institutional frameworks relating to uptake of renewable energy?
+Evidence of uptake of new technologies Extent to which national strategic planning supports project interventions Project reports Minutes of Steering Committee meetings Extent to which national strategic Minutes of Steering frameworks relating to uptake of renewable energy? • What impacts has the project had or is it likely to have on people in the Extent to which national strategic planning supports project interventions Level of satisfaction of project Minutes of Steering Committee meetingsLocal partners and